facebook/docusaurus/website/docs/api/plugins/plugin-content-docs.md

         /**
          * URL route for the docs section of your site.
          * *DO NOT* include a trailing slash.
+         * INFO: It is possible to set just `/` for shipping docs without base path.
          */
         routeBasePath: 'docs',
         include: ['**/*.md', '**/*.mdx'], // Extensions to include.